k8s-docs/prometheus-docs/content/blog/2016-09-21-interview-with-compose.md

 ---
-title: Interview with Compose
+title: 采访撰写
-created_at: 2016-09-21
+date: 2016-09-21
 kind: article
 author_name: Brian Brazil
 ---

-*Continuing our series of interviews with users of Prometheus, Compose talks about their monitoring journey from Graphite and InfluxDB to Prometheus.*
+_Continuing our series of interviews with users of Prometheus, Compose talks about their monitoring journey from Graphite and InfluxDB to Prometheus._

 ## Can you tell us about yourself and what Compose does?